ku-fpg/fpg-web/site/Software.markdown

 </div>

-This page is a tool-centric view of our research.
+This page is a software-centric view of our research.
 Please email us if you are interested in contributing, or want more details about a specific tool.

 Haskell Domain Specific Languages (DSLs)
 ========================================

+## Kansas Lava

+<a href="/Software/KansasLava" class="teaser">More about Kansas Lava</a>

 [Kansas Lava](/Tools/KansasLava "Kansas Lava")
 -------------------------------------------------------